 Dr. Hutter has a particularly broad range of experience in initial public offerings, capital increases and high-yield debt financings involving international securities offerings of German, Austrian and Swiss companies, including dual listings and private placements of shares and debt securities in the United States.

-For more than two decades, Dr. Hutter has been named by leading industry surveys such as Chambers Global, Chambers Europe, The Legal 500, IFLR1000 and JUVE (Germany) as a market-leading German and European capital markets practitioner for equity and debt transactions, and he has frequently spoken and published on international securities laws, transactions and issues.
+For more than two decades, Dr. Hutter has been named by leading industry surveys such as Chambers Global, Chambers Europe, Best Lawyers in Germany, The Legal 500, IFLR1000 and JUVE (Germany) as a market-leading German and European capital markets practitioner for equity and debt transactions, and he has frequently spoken and published on international securities laws, transactions and issues.

 Dr. Hutter’s significant transactions include advising: